univention/univention-corporate-server/management/univention-web/docs/development_of_dojo_based_web_interfaces.md

 our JavaScript library on top of Dojo Toolkit.

 `univention-web` produces 5 artifacts that we use in the `<head>` tag to setup the web interface:
-- config.js - A file to create generalised `umcConfig` and `dojoConfig` object which configure the behaviour of our web interfaces and the [Dojo Loader](https://dojotoolkit.org/reference-guide/1.8/loader/amd.html#configuration-feature-detection) respectively.
+- config.js - A file to create generalised `umcConfig` and `dojoConfig` objects which configure the behaviour of our web interfaces and the [Dojo Loader](https://dojotoolkit.org/reference-guide/1.8/loader/amd.html#configuration-feature-detection) respectively.
-- dojo.js - A compiled file containing the Dojo Toolkit and libraries from `univention-dojo`; and our JavaScript tools and widgets from `univention-web`.
+- dojo.js - A compiled file containing the Dojo Toolkit, libraries from `univention-dojo` and our JavaScript tools and widgets from `univention-web`.
 - umc.css - A single CSS for everything inside dojo.js and some additional styles used across the web interfaces.
 - dark.css and light.css - CSS files defining a theme for the web interfaces.